FreeRADIUS/freeradius-server/doc/README.md

 For more complex requirements, FreeRADIUS can be extremely difficult to configure.
-The reason for this difficulty is that the server can do almost anything, which means that there are near-infinite ways to configure it.
-The question for an administrator, then, is which piece of the configuration to change, and how to change it.
+The reason for this difficulty is that the server can do almost anything, which means that there are a near-infinite number of ways to configure it.
+The question for an administrator, then, is what piece of the configuration to change, and how to change it.

 This documentation will answer those questions.
 The FreeRADIUS team has put substantial effort into writing the documentation for this